MediciHouse07/Learning_Records/game_theory.md

 - weakly BR is a NE, mixed 1/3 is a BR
 - why it is the only NE

+2022/07/07:

+from the book strategy Dutta

+Complete information and incomplete information Simultaneously, when both side knows each others gain, that is a complete information game, otherwise it is a imperfect information

+Perfect information and imperfect information Sequentially, when the defensive knows what the offensive choose, that is a perfect information, otherwise it is imperfect information
+Need to double check the idea of involve the nature thing and information set the fog

+Bayesian NE, the NE in the incomplete information game, a way to handle it is to turn an incomplete information game to an imperfect information game

 # Lecture 9
 0000<->1500